 Assisting Clients Through The Property Division Process in Georiga

 All property acquired during the marriage from earnings of either spouse, no matter whose name it is in or who earned the money with which the property was acquired, is subject to equitable division of property by the court.
 Equitable division is defined as what is fair and reasonable under the circumstances.
-Equitable division does not have to be equal division.
+An equitable division does not have to be an equal division.

 Property brought into the marriage by one of the marital partners is a non-marital asset and is not subject to equitable division.

 Contact Daniels & Taylor, P.C., to schedule an appointment for an office consultation with one of our attorneys to discuss your property rights in a divorce.
-We will use our education and experience in law, business and accounting to advise and assist you to seeking your fair share of property division.
+We will use our education and experience in law, business, and accounting to advise and assist you in seeking your fair share of property division.